October 27, 2019

 Fruits De La Terre – olive oil crème glacée

-Course II: Delicately sweet crab meat swam in a coconut curry, coupled with an herbaceous note from the basil, and a slight tinge of tartness from the passion fruit.
+Course II: This dish used two different types of crab, Alaskan and Peekytoe.
+Delicately sweet crab meat swam in a coconut curry, coupled with an herbaceous note from the basil, and a slight tinge of tartness from the passion fruit.
 The course was accompanied by a large and very crispy crab cracker, reminiscent of the best prawn chips sold in ethnic Asian markets that I grew up eating and loving.
 The surface of this cracker displayed a beautiful porosity that made me salivate just imagining the texture and the taste.
 If a course can effortlessly incite a flashback to a fond childhood memory, I will keep that dish very close to my heart.

 Course III: A fine-dining rendition of one of America’s most popular party snacks, chips and dip!
 Long ribbons of potato, flavored with vinegar and Cabernet, were fried to a delicately light and perfect crisp.
 They were served with a French onion dip with a perfect ratio of sour cream to minced onion and finished with a dusting of fennel pollen.